Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Testing and Debugging.md

       Span all possible valid paths through the control flow graph

 ### Generating test case:
-   1. Based on the alogorithms to generate large amonut of test cases randomly
+   1. Based on the algorithms to generate large amount of test cases randomly
    2. Verify: You can improve the confidence by testing the property of your program instead of directly proving your programs.
 ### Assert:
    There are some invariants during execution.
 So we can use some assert statement to check whether they can pertain their property or boolean true value.
-If they dieobey thier property, the program will crash down and print the error message.
+If they dieobey their property, the program will crash down and print the error message.

 ## Debugging